 Around the Home

-Despite these drawbacks, we still think it’s the best vacuum for cleaning car interiors quickly and easily.
+Despite these drawbacks, we still think it’s one of the best vacuum for cleaning car interiors quickly and easily.
 It won’t necessarily provide the deepest clean, but for general car cleaning it’s a great vacuum.

 Like most handheld vacuums, the V7 Trigger is a convenient choice for cleaning stairs.
 It’s lightweight, portable, and the lack of a cord means you don’t need to worry about using a nearby plug socket.